 Both FSC and the conversion efficiency can be user-defined.
 However, if no values are provided, the emissions model will use a default value of 0.0006 (grams of sulfur per gram of fuel) for fuel sulfur content, and 0.024 (fraction) for conversion efficiency.
-These values are being used by standards bodies such as ICAO-CAEP when implementing FOA 3.0, and appear in the FOA 3.0 guidance document41.
+These values are being used by standards bodies such as ICAO-CAEP when implementing FOA 3.0, and appear in the FOA 3.0 guidance document42.

-The volatile fuel organics content of PM is based on testing and measurements from the APEX1 study41.
+The volatile fuel organics content of PM is based on testing and measurements from the APEX1 study42.
 This particular APEX study measured volatile organic PM from one engine (the CFM56-2-C1) for the four distinct LTO modes.
-Using the CFM56-2-SC as a surrogate (a close approximation, as the CFM56-2-C1
+Using the CFM56-2-5C as a surrogate (a close approximation, as the CFM56-2-C1 does not appear in the ICAO Engine Emissions Databank, the FOA methodology calculates the volatile organic PM according to Eq.
+5-8.
+For the FOA methodology, it is assumed that volatile organic PM emissions are directly related to the mode-specific HC EI values, and that the relationship between ICAO HC EI values and the volatile organic PM emissions measured for the CFM56 is roughly the same for all engines.

 Table 5-2 provides the volatile organic PM values from the APEX1 study used in FOA 3.0, as well as the CFM56-2-5C HC EI values from the ICAO databank.
-The equation below provides the formula used to calculate the mode-specific volatile organic PM EI
+The equation below provides the formula used to calculate the mode-specific volatile organic PM EI.

 $$PM{Vols\ Org\ EI} = \left(\frac{EI{PMVol-orgCFM56}}{EI{HCCFM56}}\right) \cdot \frac{HC{EI}}{1,000}$$ Eq.
-5-7
+5-8